 Fear no failures

-Our stress comes primarily from the thought that we can fail to get the desired band score.
+Our stress comes primarily from the thought that we can fail to get the band score we want.
 What that really means is that the stress will cease to exist if we are not afraid of failing the test.
-This post will tell you how to reduce exam stress.
+Always take mock tests or practice papers to check the level you are at before you apply for the real one.
+Take language proficiency tests such as the Dynamic Placement Test and see if your English is good enough for the band score you want.

 The IELTS test always follows a pattern and consists of a regular set of question types, meaning if you have to re-take the test, it is going to look familiar and everything will be predictable.
 Didn’t do well enough?
 Don’t worry — you can try again anytime you want, and the next one will be much easier.
 Remember: even Einstein had to re-sit his university entrance exam!